raspberrypilearning/focus-on-the-prize/en/step_6.md

 --- task ---

-Add in a `touching color`{:class="block3sensing"} block, and use the color picker to select the color of the ribbon.
+Add in a `touching color`{:class="block3sensing"} block, and use the colour picker to select the colour of the ribbon.

 --- no-print ---